by Dr. C.H. Weaver M.D. 3/2019

 Opdivo (nivolumab) is a precision cancer medicine that belongs to a class of medicines called PD-1 inhibitors which help the immune system recognize and attack cancer.
 PD-1 is a protein that inhibits certain types of immune responses.
 Opdivo works by blocking PD-1, allowing the immune system to work more effectively.
 FDA approved 2015.

-Cometriq (cabozantinib) is an oral, small-molecule tyrosine kinase inhibitor that targets vascular endothelial growth factor receptor (VEGFR) as well as other biologic pathways involved in the spread of kidney cancer.
-Cometriq is thought to inhibit the action of the receptor tyrosine kinases including MET, VEGFR-1, -2, and -3, AXL, RET, ROS1, TYRO3, MER, KIT, TRKB, FLT-3, and TIE-2.
+Cabometyx (cabozantinib) is an oral, small-molecule tyrosine kinase inhibitor that targets vascular endothelial growth factor receptor (VEGFR) as well as other biologic pathways involved in the spread of kidney cancer.
+Cabometyx is thought to inhibit the action of the receptor tyrosine kinases including MET, VEGFR-1, -2, and -3, AXL, RET, ROS1, TYRO3, MER, KIT, TRKB, FLT-3, and TIE-2.
 FDA approved in 2016.

 Votrient® (pazopanib) is an oral targeted agent that work by inhibiting multiple biologic pathways involved in cancer growth and spread and inhibits angiogenesis which may help slow or prevent the growth of new blood vessels, which deprives the cancer of the oxygen and nutrients it needs to grow.